amitavake/datasharing/README.txt

    manually download and unzip the files with raw datasets via the following link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR Place the data files in the current working directory where R is running.
-2. The list of files in the data set is avaailble beow (taken from the original README file for the original published data sets).
+2. The list of files in the data set is available below (taken from the original README file for the original published data sets).
 3. Run the R script and notice that two output files are generated in the current working directory: finalDataTable.txt and tidyDataSet.txt.
 These data frames